Morphine sulfate (mor-fean sul-fate)

 Tell your doctor if you suffer from nausea or vomiting when taking SEVREDOL tablets.

-If you vomit after taking your dose, your pain may come back as you may not have absorbed your morphine.
+If you vomit after taking your dose, your pain may come back as you may not have absorbed your medicine.
 If this happens

 speak to your doctor.
-Your doctor may prescribe some medicine to help.
+Your doctor may prescribe some medicine to help stop vomiting.

 Tell your doctor if taking SEVREDOL tablets causes constipation.